65.2 F

 In a press release, the department stated that “on December 26 detectives made a breakthrough when a crime solvers tip regarding these cases was submitted.”
 The tipster had read an FCPD release in the previous month and provided detectives with information to identify the suspect.

-Fairfax County Crime Solvers, a nonprofit organization run by community leaders and businessmen, collects tips to help the FCPD.
+County Solvers, a nonprofit organization run by community leaders and businessmen, collects tips to help the FCPD.
 You can submit anonymous tips by email or phone.
 According to the website, since October 1979, this program has helped with more than 1,917 arrests.

-According to court records, the man arrested in the Idylwood Peeping Incidents was taken to the Fairfax County Adult Detention Center and then released on his own recognizance.
+According to court records, the man arrested in the Idylwood Peeping Incidents was taken to the Adult Detention Center and then released on his own recognizance.
 The arraignment will take place at 10:30 am on Tuesday, January 14, followed by an adjudication hearing on February 24.

 NEWSLETTER SIGNUP